2022 UEFA Champions League final chaos: UEFA inquiry and aftermath

 UEFA General Secretary Theodore Theodoridis accepted the findings of the report, thanking Dr Rodrigues, and offering an apology to those who were affected, particularly the supporters of Liverpool FC 'for their experiences many of them had', and 'for the messages released prior to and during the game which had the effect of unjustly blaming them for the situation'.
 UEFA also promised to refund all Liverpool fans the cost of their tickets.

+In May 2025, Darmanin formally apologised to Liverpool supporters for blaming them for the chaos, admitting that fans "were quite right to be hurt.
+It was a mistake and a failure."